Klaipėda

 Practical tips for visiting Klaipėda

 Klaipeda is around 3 hours from Vilnius and 2 hours from Kaunas by bus or car.
-The ferry to the Curonian Spit runs every 20-30 minutes in summer.
-If you plan to cycle the Spit, you can bring your bike on the ferry.
+For the Curonian Spit, use the Old Ferry Terminal for pedestrians and bicycles and the New Ferry Terminal for vehicles; check the current Smiltynės perkėla timetable before you go.
 The best accommodation for exploring both the city and the Spit is right in Klaipeda centre.

 Food and drink in Klaipėda